Suicidal Tendencies: Early career and Suicidal Tendencies (1980–1986)

-In 1983 Suicidal Tendencies signed with the independent label Frontier Records and released their self-titled debut.
+In 1983, Suicidal Tendencies signed with the independent label Frontier Records and released their self-titled debut.
 It was described by critic Steve Huey as "Fast, furious, and funny...
 Mike Muir proves himself an articulate lyricist and commentator, delving into subjects like alienation, depression, and nonconformist politics with intelligence and humor."
 It contained the song "Institutionalized", which featured a music video that became one of the first hardcore punk videos to receive substantial MTV airplay, and greatly expanded the band's fan base.
-Prior to creating the "Instituitonalized" video, the band appeared on an episode of the MTV program, "The Cutting Edge," which generated some criticism by fans who regarded MTV as too mainstream; criticism to which Muir responded, "I think it was the best thing that's been on MTV!
-It's a helluva lot better to see Sucicidal Tendencies on [MTV] than it is to see Duran Duran."
-The song "Institutionalized" was later featured in the 1984 film Repo Man, as well as in a 1986 episode of the TV show Miami Vice ("Free Verse", which also featured a cameo appearance of the group performing in a new wave/punk club) and in the 2008 film Iron Man, where the song plays in the background as Tony Stark works on his car.
-Soon after the release of their debut album in 1983, Estes left the band and was replaced by Jon Nelson, former manager of the Venice-based band Neighborhood Watch.
-Nelson played with Suicidal Tendencies on all the early punk shows from 1983 to 1984 contributing the music for future songs like: "War Inside My Head", “You Got, I Want", "Human Guinea Pig", "You Are Forgiven" and "Look Up...
-(The Boys Are Back)", the latter ending up on the bands compilation record Welcome to Venice.
-Though Nelson did not appear on any of the Suicidal Tendencies releases, there are some live recordings of the song "War Inside My Head" as well as others.
-All the music written by Jon Nelson was purchased by Muir upon his departure from the band for a small amount of money and a Flying V guitar.
-He is credited on the albums only as written by (Suicidal Tendencies) and in 1987 was erroneously listed as guitarist on the reissue of their debut album Suicidal Tendencies which was soon corrected to appropriately credit Grant Estes.
+Prior to creating the "Institutionalized" video, the band appeared on an episode of the MTV program, "The Cutting Edge", which generated some criticism by fans who regarded MTV as too mainstream; criticism to which Muir responded, "I think it was the best thing that's been on MTV!
+It's a helluva lot better to see Suicidal Tendencies on [MTV] than it is to see Duran Duran."
+The song "Institutionalized" was later featured in the 1984 film Repo Man, as well as in a 1986 episode of the TV show Miami Vice which also featured a cameo appearance of the group performing in a club.
+Soon after the release of their debut album in 1983, Estes left the band and was replaced by Jon Nelson.